For prospective applicants wishing to start a PhD in our group in 2025/26, there are a few possibilities to receive a fully-funded doctoral position.

 Under "Supporting statement": refer to the guidance notes on the webpage for what to include.

-There is a growing number of PhD students working on a variety of areas in the High-Energy Theory, Algebraic Geometry & Mathematical Physics, and Gravitation & Cosmology groups.
-In the School there are many other PhD students to talk to working in Algebraic Topology, Number Theory, General Relativity, Quantum Field Theory, String Theory, Category Theory and Differential Geometry.
+There is a growing number of PhD students working on a variety of areas in the High-Energy Physics Theory (HEP-TH), Algebraic Geometry & Mathematical Physics (AGMP), and Cosmology, Relativity And Gravitation (CRAG) groups.
+In the School there are many other PhD students to talk to working in Algebraic Topology, Number Theory, General Relativity, Quantum Gravity, Cosmology, Quantum Field Theory, String Theory, Category Theory, Algebraic and Differential Geometry.